kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 ---

 # Introduction To ClojureScript
-In this article, we will be discussing ClojureScript a compile-to-javascript language.
+In this article, we'll be discussing ClojureScript a compile-to-javascript language.
 We'll be looking at the benefits of working with ClojureScript and how you can quickly get set up to use NPM and your favorite Node.js libraries.

 ## Why ClojureScript?
 There are many articles online explaining the benefits of ClojureScript.
 Some aggregated high level points are:

 * __Simplicity__

     With regard to syntax, ClojureScript is a Lisp based language.
-Lisp languages have minimal syntax, so minimal in fact, that we will be able to cover the syntax in this article.
+Lisp languages have minimal syntax, so minimal in fact, that we'll be able to cover the syntax in this article.
 In addition to the simple syntax.
 ClojureScript also offers tools to help simplify asynchronous code.

 * __Safety__